 |View on github|

-Vimium is a Chrome extension that provides keyboard-based navigation and control of the web in the spirit of the Vim editor.
+Vimium is a browser extension that provides keyboard-based navigation and control of the web in the spirit of the Vim editor.

 Modifier keys are specified as